A small basic worm-farm can be made inexpensively using two buckets, one with a lid.

 The worms will proliferate at an astonishing rate.
-Within a month or two you will be needing another small basic worm-farm; or feed them to your hens if you have any.
+Within a month or two you will be needing another small basic worm-farm; drop them into a compost heap or feed them to your hens.

-And turn this into a doggy-poo worm farm.
+And turn these buckets into a doggy-poo worm farm.

 Your greengrocer is often a source of food for your small basic worm-farm.

 This complete small basic worm-farm can be purchased for R300 from Reko Hilton in the Midlands of South Africa.
 Find it on Facebook.

 It comes with 200 worms.
 You should never have to buy any again; cared for properly they will double in number every month.

 Do you know the story of the Persian emperor who offered a nave a gift of rice?
 One grain on the first square of a chessboard, two placed on the second and four on the third; and so on.
 Or he could have chosen 64 bags and bankrupted his lord.
 It's all about the power of exponential growth.
 Ask your high-school child how many months it will take you to reach a million worms.